A linearization map for genuine equivariant algebraic $K$-theory: Introduction

-We would like to thank Anna Marie Bohmann, Anish Chedalavada, Liam Keenan, Cary Malkiewich, and Mona Merling for helpful conversations.
+We would like to thank Anna Marie Bohmann, Anish Chedalavada, Liam Keenan, Cary Malkiewich, Mona Merling, and Maximilien P\'eroux for helpful conversations, as well as the referee for their comments which greatly improved the paper.
 We would also like to thank Bohmann and Merling for providing financial support which facilitated this collaboration.
 The first- and third-named authors were partially supported by NSF grant DGE-1845298.
 The second-named author was partially supported by NSF grants DMS-2104300 and DMS-2135960.